Grays, SC Violent Crime Rates and Maps

 More cost data

-The D+ grade indicates that the rate of violent crime is higher than that of the average US city.
-Grays ranks in the 24th percentile for safety, meaning it is safer than 24% of cities but less safe than 76%.
-This analysis applies only to Grays's official city boundaries.
+The D+ grade reflects how often assault, robbery, rape, and murder occur in Grays against the average US city, where the rate is higher than the norm.
+Grays sits in the 24th percentile for violent-crime safety, ahead of 24% of cities and behind 76%.
+The grade covers only Grays's official city boundaries.
 See the table below for nearby cities.

 The Cost of Crime™ in Grays, SC